Tod M. Leaven

 Board Member, 2015-present

-- 2021 Attorney for Justice Award from the Tennessee Supreme Court and the Access to Justice Commission
+- 2021 and 2022 Attorney for Justice Award from the Tennessee Supreme Court and the Access to Justice Commission

 - Super Lawyers® Rising Stars - Military Law 2017-2020